 How long will you be at the wedding?
 Do we feed you?

 My standard coverage is from getting ready shots until after the first dance, up to 9pm.
+Up to nine hours coverage.
 I would say that this covers 90% of wedding days.
 If no getting ready shots are wanted, that opens up more space in the coverage for other, maybe more significant, aspects of the day.
 Similarly I don’t run off into the night once the first dance is over, but try to get a flavour of any further partying to finish the coverage off.
 If extra hours of coverage really are needed – in the past I’ve covered a revue being performed, and a several grooms jamming with their own bands – then these would be charged at £250 an hour/partof.

 As for a meal, I used to request this in the contract and ask that it is provided by your caterers at the same time as your main course.
 But frankly the number of venues/caterers who got paid but didn’t provide me with a meal….I find most couples do organize a meal for me, during the speeches* but if not, just let me know so I can bring some sandwiches? 😉 * This avoids being presented with a meal just as the speeches begin, or finding that the band has eaten it all.
 There is no need to seat me with your guests. 🙂

-The first thing to do is to contact me, either by phone (07973 407330) or by email (firstname.lastname@example.org), to check whether I am free for the date of your wedding.
+The first thing then is to contact me, either by phone (07973 407330) or by email (firstname.lastname@example.org), to check whether I am free for the date of your wedding.
 Some couples book a year or more in advance and certain dates in the year can be very popular.
 If you like what you see on the website, I can send you the relevant paperwork and you can book immediately.
 Many couples take this route because they’re impressed with my online folio, and/or because I have been recommended to them by a friend.

 To secure a booking, a non-refundable booking fee of £400 is required along with the signed contract.
 Bookings are strictly on a first come, first served basis.
 I cannot take provisional bookings or reserve dates without a completed contract and booking fee.
 This fee amount is deducted from the package total, with the balance due at least two weeks before the wedding day.
 All prices currently include vat.